 What About Fresh Ginger?

-Since the ginger in ginger ale isn’t harmful for your dog, giving him plain, real ginger is the best way to go.
+Since the ginger in ginger ale isn’t harmful to your dog, giving him plain, real ginger is the best way to go.

 Ginger root, which is similar to turmeric, has been used for thousands of years as a remedy for nausea and stomach discomfort.
 It’s also good for decreasing inflammation, making it a helpful treatment for arthritis, aching joints, and even cancer.